qchenevier/huma/content/france-elections-ML-part1.md

 This dataset has:
 - 13 columns to define population groups, out of 16 columns in total.
 - 162685 rows, ~46 rows per district.
-This is 2/3 of the theoretical limit, which is 72 rows per district (6 * 3 * 2 * 2) if all the possible groups were present in all the districts.
+This is 2/3 of the theoretical limit, which is 72 rows per district (6 x 3 x 2 x 2) if all the possible groups were present in all the districts.

 ### Features `light`